-In our current understanding elementary interactions of the quarks and leptons (electromagnetic, weak and strong) are all the result of gauge symmetries.
+In the standard model the elementary interactions of the quarks and leptons (electromagnetic, weak and strong) are all the result of gauge symmetries.
 Starting from a Lagrangian that describes free quarks and leptons, the interactions can be constructed by requiring the Lagrangian to be symmetric under particular transformations.
 The idea of local gauge invariance will be discussed in this lecture and will be applied in the unified electroweak theory in the next lecture.